 Regarding the slightly misleading name for the Swedish special mount, Prussian Court Mount is used synonymous to Prussian Parade Mount, and sometimes shortened to just – Prussian Mount.

-Hence, I would like to suggest the name ‘Swedish Mount’ (”Svensk montering”) to describe the Swedish take on the German bogenband.
+Hence, it might be possible to suggest the name ‘Swedish Mount’ (”Svensk montering”) to describe the Swedish take on the German bogenband.
 This possible alternate label has previously been touched upon briefly by Swedish blogger Phaleristica.

 In the following, I describe the Prussian and ‘Swedish’ Mount styles, to show similarities and differences.